-Hurdle Scale Customer satisfaction 100% vests where the weighted average ranking for CBA over the performance period is 1st (i.e. 1.00), 50% where CBA's weighted average ranking is 2nd (i.e. 2.00).
+Hurdle Scale Customer satisfaction 100% vests where the weighted average ranking for CBA over the performance period is 1st (i.e. 1.00) 50% where CBA's weighted average ranking is 2nd (i.e. 2.00).
 If CBA's weighted average ranking is between 1st and 2nd (i.e. between 1.00 and 2.00), vesting occurs on a sliding scale between 100% and 50% on a pro-rata straight line basis.
 If CBA's weighted average ranking is lower than 2nd (i.e. greater than 2.00), none of this portion will vest.
-TSR Full vesting applies where CBA is ranked in the top quartile of the peer group at the end of the performance period, 50% will vest if CBA is ranked at the median, with vesting on a sliding scale between the median and 75th percentile.
-If the Group's TSR is ranked below the median of the peer group, none of this portion will vest.
+TSR Full vesting applies where CBA is ranked in the top quartile of the peer group at the end of the performance period, 50% will vest if CBA is ranked at the median, with vesting on a sliding scale between of this portion will vest.